DenxVil/eCertificate/README.md

 ## ✨ Features

-This application is designed specifically for the GOONJ certificate format, providing:
+This application is designed specifically for the GOONJ certificate format, providing :
 - ✅ **PNG Certificate Generation**: Generate high-quality PNG certificates with precise field alignment
 - ✅ **Three-Field Support**: Name, Event, and Organised By fields
 - ✅ **Automated Email Delivery**: Certificates are sent directly to participants via email